opencog/atomspace/opencog/README.md

 Directory overview
 ==================
 This directory contains core AtomSpace code.
-Unit tests are in the [tests](../tests) directiory, and example and demo programs are in the [examples](../examples) directory.
+Unit tests are in the [tests](../tests) directory, and example and demo programs are in the [examples](../examples) directory.
 Here's a short description of the important subdirectories: